 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Sterling, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 In addition, a majority of the adults in the neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
 If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for Massachusetts by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 96.0% of the neighborhoods in Massachusetts.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates, active retirees and families with school-aged children.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates, families with school-aged children and active retirees.

 Did you know that the neighborhood has more French Canadian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.5% of this neighborhood's residents have French Canadian ancestry and 5.5% have Portuguese ancestry.